The beautiful and unique cathedrals of Maastricht

 Protestants have taken over Catholic churches, and books have become the new masters of ancient churches.
 Can hotels make their home in churches and monasteries?
 It seems like there is nothing wrong with that.
 In the beautiful Maastricht, churches can serve a variety of purposes.
 Converted churches have gained more meaning and vitality.

-Maastricht has many churches, but this one is definitely the most eye-catching.
-The red spire is very striking and beautiful, it has become a landmark next to Vrijthof Square.
+Maastricht has many churches, and this one is definitely the most eye-catching.
+The red spire is very striking and beautiful, making it a landmark next to the Vrijthof square.

-Almost every "bookworm" dreams of having a bookstore like this: any time, you can walk in, have a drink, flip through books, and immerse yourself in the world of books.
-The Dominicanen Bookstore is such a dreamy bookstore.
-It is not only the bookstore with the most English books in Maastricht, but what makes it even more unique is that it is located inside a Dominican church.
-Now people can climb up to the top level of the three-story black bookshelves, get a close look at the 14th-century murals on the church's dome, and overlook the entire church.
-The area where the church choir used to be is now a coffee lounge with a table in the shape of a flat cross, with a deep gap in the middle for magazines, newspapers, and other reading materials for readers to enjoy.
-It is the most distinctive furniture in this church bookstore.
+Almost every 'bookworm' dreams of having such a bookstore: at any time, you can push the door open, have a drink, flip through books, and quietly immerse yourself in the world of books.
+The Dominicanen Bookstore in Maastricht is such a dream bookstore.
+Not only is it the bookstore in Maastricht with the most English books, but what makes it even more unique is that it is located in a Dominican church.
+Now people can climb to the top level of the three-story black bookshelves to admire the 14th-century frescoes on the church's dome up close, or overlook the entire church.
+The original choir area of the church has been transformed into a coffee lounge, with a dining table that is a flat cross with a deep gap in the middle, holding magazines and newspapers for readers to browse.
+This is the most distinctive piece of furniture in this church bookstore.

-The second-level platform in the church nave is the culinary space of the hotel, where you can not only taste Michelin-starred cuisine, but also enjoy the view of the old city through the huge church windows.
-In the evening, the wine bar converted from the original choir seats is even more charming.
-Taste over 1800 top wines, try a local specialty fruit dessert, or a unique Maastricht coffee, and enjoy an unforgettable wine night in Maastricht.
-Hundreds of years ago, the monks, known for their simplicity and stubbornness, could never have imagined such luxury.
+The mezzanine of the church nave is the hotel's gourmet space, where you can not only taste Michelin-starred cuisine but also enjoy views of the old town through the large church windows.
+In the evening, the wine bar, converted from the original choir seats, becomes even more charming.
+Savor over 1,800 top wines, try a piece of local fruit dessert, or a unique Maastricht coffee, and enjoy a one-of-a-kind wine night in Maastricht.
+Hundreds of years ago, the monks, known for their austerity and conservatism, could never have imagined such luxury today.